sweis/xcert-rs/README.md

 A fast, memory-safe command-line tool for inspecting X.509 certificates.
 Read-only alternative to `openssl x509` with JSON output and colored terminal display.

+**Warning**: This code is experimental and not ready for production.
+It is mostly AI generated and has not had human review.

 ## Quick Start

 ```bash